A truck crash in Illinois kills 5, injures 5 and forces evacuation over ammonia leak

 Updated September 30, 2023 at 3:42 PM ET

-SPRINGFIELD, Ill. — Authorities say five people were killed and five were seriously injured after a truck overturned in central Illinois, causing a toxic substance to leak from its cargo.
+SPRINGFIELD, Ill. — Five people were killed and five were seriously injured after a truck overturned in central Illinois, causing a toxic substance to leak from its cargo and forcing the evacuation of hundreds of area residents, authorities said Saturday.

+A semitruck carrying caustic anhydrous ammonia toppled about 9:25 p.m.
+Friday night in Teutopolis, spilling more than half its 7,500-gallon load, according to the Illinois Environmental Protection Agency.

 The accident caused "a large plume, cloud of anhydrous ammonia on the roadway that caused terribly dangerous air conditions in the northeast area of Teutopolis," Kuhns said.
 "Because of these conditions, the emergency responders had to wait.
 They had to mitigate the conditions before they could really get to work on it, and it was a fairly large area."